mcmeans2/Student-Life-Analysis/README.md

 Place all the activity_uXX.csv files inside the data/studentlife/activity/ directory in your project folder.

-3. Create and Activate a Virtual Environment
+3. Create and Activate a Virtual Environment.

 This project uses a virtual environment to manage dependencies and avoid conflicts with your system's Python installation.